theosth/PubMed_MLP-INLPT-WS2023/README.md

 pip install -r requirements.txt
 ```

-4. Create a .env.loacl file in the root directory and add the following variables
+4. Create a .env.local file in the root directory and add the following variables
 ```env
 HF_TOKEN=YOUR_HUGGINGFACE_API_TOKEN
 ```